amn-max/NodeFuel/README.md

-# TypeSafeX: A TypeScript-First Boilerplate for Building High-Quality Node.js Applications
+# NodeFuel: A TypeScript-First Boilerplate for Building High-Quality Node.js Applications

-TypeSafeX is a powerful Node.js boilerplate that is designed to help you build high-quality backend applications with ease.
+NodeFuel is a powerful Node.js boilerplate that is designed to help you build high-quality backend applications with ease.
 It comes equipped with TypeScript, Prisma ORM, and a range of other essential tools that make it easy to get started with your project quickly.
 The boilerplate is built on an Express stack and has been developed with a focus on security, scalability, and flexibility.

 ## Multi-Authentication Feature

-In addition to its existing features, TypeSafeX now supports multi-authentication using Passport.
+In addition to its existing features, NodeFuel now supports multi-authentication using Passport.
 You can easily configure the boilerplate to support authentication with popular social media platforms like Google, Facebook, Twitter, and Github.
 This feature makes it easy to create secure applications that allow users to sign in with their social media accounts.

-TypeSafeX provides multi-authentication support using Passport with various providers such as Google, Facebook, Twitter, and Github.
+NodeFuel provides multi-authentication support using Passport with various providers such as Google, Facebook, Twitter, and Github.
 The `vars.ts` file, located in `src/config/vars.ts`, contains boolean flags for each of these providers.
 To enable authentication with a particular provider, set the corresponding flag to `true`.
 For example, if you want to enable authentication with Google, set `useGoogleStrategy` to `true`.

 Note that in order to use any of the third-party authentication strategies, you must provide valid credentials (client ID and secret) for the corresponding provider.
 Once you have obtained these credentials, you can set them as environment variables in your `.env` file using the following naming convention: